ProgrammerDuck0246/ProgrammerDuck0246/README.md

 - 🦆 I'm a duck who codes :)
 - 🐍 I mostly code with Python
 - 🌱 I’m currently learning JavaScript
-- 🥅 My goal is to make my own website :D
+- 🥅 My goal is to make my own website and game :D